DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 ## Incorrectly awarded trainee

-If a trainee has incorrectly been recommended for award in register this will also impact TRS.
+If a trainee has incorrectly had their status changed for QTS or EYTS in register this will also impact TRS.

-In this scenario we must also contact TRS to fix the trainee award status and update the trainee status in register.
+In this scenario we must also contact TRS to fix the trainee status change and update the trainee status in register.

 ```ruby
 trainee = Trainee.find_by(slug: "limax")